codio/knowledge/source/common/develop/general.rst

     - `*.codio.com` the main Codio site and application

     - `*.codio.io` domains that are auto-generated for each user project

+    - `*.codio.co.uk` the main site for Codio services in the UK.

+    - `*.codio-box.uk` domains that are auto-generated for user projects in the UK.

     - `api.keen.io` statistics gathering to measure student time spent in units   (stats)